E. E. Smith: The Lensman series

-In January 1936, a time period where he was already an established science-fiction writer, he took a job for salary plus profit-sharing, as production manager at Dawn Donut Co. of Jackson, Michigan.Moskowitz p.
-19, Warner.
+In January 1936, a time period where he was already an established science-fiction writer, he took a job for salary plus profit-sharing as production manager at Dawn Donut Co. of Jackson, Michigan.
 This initially entailed almost a year's worth of 18-hour days and seven-day workweeks.
 Individuals who knew Smith confirmed that he had a role in developing mixes for doughnuts and other pastries, but the contention that he developed the first process for making powdered sugar adhere to doughnuts cannot be substantiated.
 Smith was reportedly dislocated from his job at Dawn Donuts by prewar rationing in early 1940.

 Smith had been contemplating writing a "space-police novel" since early 1927; once he had "the Lensmen's universe fairly well set up", he reviewed his science-fiction collection for "cops-and-robbers" stories.
 He cites Clinton Constantinescue's "War of the Universe" as a negative example, and Starzl and Williamson as positive ones.
 Tremaine responded extremely positively to a brief description of the idea.